learningrails789/learningrails/README.md

-# learning rails and pushing to git
+# learning rails and pushing toapp git

 This README would normally document whatever steps are necessary to get the application up and running.